olivergondza/srch/README.md

     srch github.com user:johndoe srch-fork

-To discover what engines are available and what they do, run `srch` without any arguments.
+To discover what engines are available and what they do, run `srch -h`.

 ## Autocompletion